LMEye: An Interactive Perception Network for Large Language Models: Introduction

 Recent work~\cite{merullo2022linearly} demonstrates that a learnable linear mapping network can allow LLMs to incorporate the basic global perception information of an image.
-Different from common VLMs, e.g., Oscar~\cite{li2020oscar} and OFA~\cite{wang2022unifying}, LVLMs constructed in this way usually perform multimodal generation well~\cite{merullo2022linearly} because LLMs are capable of powerful contextual understanding, reasoning, and generating capabilities.
-To step forward this direction, Koh et al.~\cite{koh2023grounding} present the model FROMAGe, where they freeze the LLM and visual encoder and fine-tune several linear mapping layers to achieve cross-modality information interactions.
-It realizes strong zero-shot performances on the contextual image retrieval and multimodal dialogue tasks.
-Li et al.~\cite{li2023blip2} propose BLIP-2 with a lightweight Querying Transformer to bridge the vision and language semantic gap for frozen image encoders and large language models.
-In addition, the multimodal instruction-following tuning method is recently introduced by Liu et al.~\cite{liu2023visual} and Zhu et al.~\cite{zhu2023minigpt} to advance the multimodal interaction capability of LLMs, which show supervisor performances on the multimodal dialogue scene.
+Different from common VLMs, e.g., Oscar~\cite{li2020oscar} and OFA~\cite{wang2022unifying}, MLLMs constructed in this way usually perform multimodal generation well~\cite{merullo2022linearly} because LLMs are capable of powerful contextual understanding, reasoning, and generating capabilities.
+To step forward this direction, \cite{koh2023grounding} present the model FROMAGe, where they freeze the LLM and visual encoder and fine-tune several linear mapping layers to achieve cross-modality information interactions.
+It realizes strong zero-shot performances on the contextual image retrieval and multimodal dialogue tasks. \cite{li2023blip2} propose BLIP-2 with a lightweight Querying Transformer to bridge the vision and language semantic gap for frozen image encoders and large language models.
+In addition, the multimodal instruction-following tuning approach is recently introduced by \cite{liu2023visual} and \cite{zhu2023minigpt} to advance the multimodal interaction capability of LLMs, which show supervisor performances on various multimodal scenarios.